emilyychenn/lendr/README.md

 - a report/summary to view your history: displaying money in and out over different periods of time

 Additional features that may be implemented after the core functionality is complete could include:
-- the ability to include a file or an image of a receipt from the transaction
+- the ability to include a file or an image of a receipt from the payment
 - a currency converter to support different currencies
 - the option to add interest to loans (for individuals with larger debts to banks etc.)
 - a button that allows users to quickly mark a debt as paid instead of manually entering the amount